PikachuPenial/Titanmod/PATCHNOTES.md

 - Overhauled the notification system for things like match time warning, level up notifications, and more

 - Overhauled the card cuztomization screen

+- Throwing a grenade is now handled client side

 - Added a notification if a player self destructs on Cranked that explains why they blew up